Anna Katharina Shows Off Insane Body In Cleavage-Baring Crop Top And Low-Waisted Sweats

 "YAS Anna, shake that hair girl," a fourth supporter wrote.

-The comments section also filled up with emoji which included the heart-eyed smiley face, crown, and flame as her fans said she looked “fire.”
+The comments section also filled up with emoji such as the heart-eye, crown, and flame as her fans said she looked "fire."

-Earlier this week Anna teased her followers in a separate post where she sported a clingy white top and a pleated skirt.
+Earlier this week, Anna teased her followers in a separate post where she sported a clingy white top and a pleated skirt.
 Her sexy schoolgirl look photo earned her over 25,000 likes from her loyal fans.
-The model strutted her stuff in the clip which was watched over 50,000 times.
+The model strutted her stuff in the clip, which was watched over 50,000 times.